ExpediaGroup/flyte/README.md

     2. Exposes a command that can be called to send a message programmatically
  - the "Bamboo" pack that will expose a command that can be called to trigger labeling of an app and will send an event to flyte when this is complete
- - flyte-api itself that will handle the interactions with the packs and execute the deploy flow that the user defines.
+ - flyte itself that will handle the interactions with the packs and execute the deploy flow that the user defines.

-The above 'deploy' flow would be defined in the flyte-api as follows:
+The above 'deploy' flow would be defined in flyte as follows:

 ```
 {